chiffa/BioFlow/dev_log.rst

     - TODO: rename `cypher_drivers` to `_neo4j_backend`
     - TODO: import the `mongodb.py` as an alias with `samples_storage`
     - TODO: fold the laplacians .dump object storage in dumps as `auxilary_data_storage`
-    - TODO: put a straight-jacket
+    - TODO: put a type straight-jacket
     - TODO: move the `internet_io` to the `data_stores` package

+ - TODO: [FEATURE]:
+    - In reactome, parse the "Evidence" and "Source" tags in order to refine the laplacian weighting

 <Environment registration>